anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 |----|----|----|
 | isolcpus (Applicable only on Compute Servers) | A set of cores isolated from the host processes.
 Contains vCPUs reserved for Tenants and DPDK | isolcpus=3-19, 23-39, 43-59, 63-79 |

-_Host Networking configuration for HS Flavor Series_
+_Host Networking configuration for HS Profile Extensions_

-An example of the data traffic configuration for the HS (SR-IOV) flavor series is shown in Figure 4-4.
+An example of the data traffic configuration for the HS (SR-IOV) Profile Extensions is shown in Figure 4-4.

 <p align="center"><img src="../figures/RA1-Ch04-Network-Intensive-SRIOV.png" alt="High Performance Profile Host Configuration with SR-IOV "><b> Figure 4-4: High Performance Profile Host Configuration with SR-IOV (example and simplified).</b></p>